Welcome to Artisan POS QuickBooks Interface

 Accounting Program: Choose QuickBooks for the Accounting Program.

 QB Class Name: This option allows you to specify a class to append to each account in QuickBooks.
 This is intended to identify separate entities or stores.
 Usually this field is left blank.
+In the mult-store case, you will also need to create a Profile for each different QB Class you use.

 Primary Bank Account: This is where your cash and check deposits are made.
 For most, it is also where your Merchant Account deposits are made.